xDaryamo/puccini/README.md

 [part 1](https://www.youtube.com/watch?v=aMkqLI6o-58),
 [part 2](https://www.youtube.com/watch?v=6xGmpi--7-A).

-(Author's note: This is actually my second take at writing a TOSCA parser, after learning a great deal from my previous efforts in [AriaTosca](https://github.com/apache/incubator-ariatosca), an incubation project under the Apache Software Foundation.
-I am grateful to [Cloudify](https://cloudify.co/) for funding much of the AriaTosca effort.
+(Author's note: This is my second take at writing a TOSCA parser, after learning a great deal from my previous efforts in [AriaTosca](https://github.com/apache/incubator-ariatosca), an incubation project under the Apache Software Foundation.
+I am grateful to [Cloudify](https://cloudify.co/) for funding much of the AriaTosca project.
 Note, however, that Puccini is a fresh start initiated by myself with no commercial backing.
-It does not use any of the AriaTosca code and has a radically different architecture as well as very different goals.)
+It does not use AriaTosca code and has a radically different architecture as well as very different goals.)

 ### Why doesn't the TOSCA parser tell me which line number in the relevant file a problem occurred?